ska-sa/spead2/doc/introduction.rst

 Python install from source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Installing from source requires a modern C++ compiler supporting C++11 (GCC 4.8+ or Clang 3.5+) as well as Boost (including compiled libraries) and the Python development headers.
+Installing from source requires a modern C++ compiler supporting C++11 (GCC 4.8+ or Clang 3.5+, although only GCC 5.4 and Clang 3.8 are tested and support for older compilers may be dropped) as well as Boost (including compiled libraries) and the Python development headers.
 At the moment only GNU/Linux and OS X get tested but other POSIX-like systems should work too.
 There are no plans to support Windows.

 Installation works with standard Python installation methods.

 Installing spead2 for C++
 -------------------------
-spead2 requires a modern C++ compiler supporting C++11 (GCC 4.8+ or Clang 3.5+)
-as well as Boost (including compiled libraries).
+spead2 requires a modern C++ compiler supporting C++11 (see above for supported compilers) as well as Boost (including compiled libraries).
 At the moment only GNU/Linux and OS X get tested but other POSIX-like systems should work too.
 There are no plans to support Windows.

 The C++ API uses the standard autoconf installation flow i.e.: